SaaS Management

 $40 billion

-s the average the businesses waste on unused SaaS tools each year.
+is the average budget that businesses waste on unused SaaS tools each year.

 Source: G2 Track

-Catalog the inventory into types of software.
+This step is the key to allocating resources efficiently.
+Start tracking software usage, license compliance, and other key metrics while ensuring any unused resources are deployed elsewhere.
 This will expose any duplicates and prevent money from being wasted on two software options that offer the same thing.
 For example, if your organization uses Asana for project management software, but an employee prefers Basecamp and downloads for personal use, the duplicate software type can be caught early on.

-Based on your current usage and the company goals, you can create a thoughtful SaaS budget going into the next fiscal year and keep your software spend in control.
+Based on your current usage and the company goals, you can create a thoughtful SaaS budget going into the next fiscal year and keep your software spending in control.

 • Take an inventory of what you already spend money on.